dhansel/IECDevice/README.md

 IECDevice class that have limitations on how long they may take before returning.
 Those are described in the [IECDevice Class Reference](#iecdevice-class-reference) section.

-Devices derived from the IECFileDevice class have no requirements apart from the ATN timing as the IECFileDevice class handles all of them internally.
+Devices derived from the IECFileDevice class have no other timing requirements apart from the ATN timing as the IECFileDevice class handles all of them internally.

 Finally, JiffyDos and Epyx FastLoad transfers require very precise timing which requires the IECDevice